-- 13.4.1 If a shareholder requests the redemption or cancellation of shares, the ACD may, if it considers the deal substantial in relation to the total size of the Sub-fund concerned, arrange for the Company to cancel the shares and transfer Scheme Property to the shareholder instead of paying the price of the shares in cash, or, if required by the shareholder, pay the net proceeds of sale of the relevant Scheme Property to the shareholder.
-A deal involving shares representing 5% or more in value of a Sub-fund will normally be considered substantial, although the ACD may in its discretion agree an in specie redemption with a shareholder whose shares represent less than 5% in value of the Sub-fund concerned. - 13.4.2 Before the proceeds of cancellation of the shares become payable, the ACD will give written notice to the shareholder that scheme Property (or the proceeds of sale of that Scheme Property) will be transferred to that shareholder. - 13.4.3 The ACD will select the property to be transferred (or sold) in consultation with the Depositary.
-They must ensure that the selection is made with a view to achieving no greater advantage or disadvantage to the redeeming shareholder than to continuing shareholders.
+- 13.4.1 If a shareholder requests the redemption or cancellation of Shares, the ACD may, if it considers the deal substantial in relation to the total size of the Sub-fund concerned, arrange for the Company to cancel the Shares and transfer Scheme Property to the shareholder instead of paying the price of the Shares in cash, or, if required by the shareholder, pay the net proceeds of sale of the relevant Scheme Property to the shareholder.
+A deal involving Shares representing 5% or more in value of a Sub-fund will normally be considered substantial, although the ACD may in its discretion agree an in specie redemption with a shareholder whose Shares represent less than 5% in value of the Sub-fund concerned. - 13.4.2 Before the proceeds of cancellation of the Shares become payable, the ACD will give written notice to the shareholder that scheme Property (or the proceeds of sale of that Scheme Property) will be transferred to that shareholder. - 13.4.3 The ACD will select the property to be transferred (or sold) in consultation with the Depositary.
+They must ensure that the selection is made with a view to achieving no greater advantage or disadvantage to the redeeming shareholder than to continuing shareholders, and any such redemption as set out above, shall be subject to a retention by the Company from that property (or proceeds) the value (or amount) of any stamp duty reserve tax to be paid on the cancellation of Shares.

-13.5 Direct Issue or Cancellation of shares by an ICVC through the ACD
+13.5 Direct Issue or Cancellation of Shares by the Company through the ACD

-13.5.1 Shares are issued or cancelled by the ACD making a record of the issue or cancellation and of the number of shares of each class concerned.
+13.5.1 Shares are issued or cancelled by the ACD making a record of the issue or cancellation and of the number of Shares of each class concerned.